-• The state provides an allowance for a spouse who does not meet the definition of a community spouse in \$1924 of the Act.
+The state provides an allowance for a spouse who does not meet the definition of a community spouse in \$1924 of the Act.
 Describe the circumstances under which this allowance is provided:

 Specify the amount of the allowance (select one):

-- O SSI standard
+O {SSI standard}

-- O Optional state supplement standard
+O Optional state supplement standard

-- O Medically needy income standard
+O Medically needy income standard

-- The following dollar amount:
+• The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised.

-• The amount is determined using the following formula:
+\circ The amount is determined using the following formula:

+Specify:

 iii.
 Allowance for the family (select one):

-- Not Applicable (see instructions)
+• Not Applicable (see instructions)

-- O AFDC need standard
+O AFDC need standard

-- O Medically needy income standard
+O Medically needy income standard

-- The following dollar amount:
+O The following dollar amount:

-Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount changes, this item will be revised.
+Specify dollar amount: The amount specified cannot exceed the higher of the need standar family of the same size used to determine eligibility under the state's approved AFDC plan or the mec needy income standard established under 42 CFR §435.811 for a family of the same size.
+If this amou changes, this item will be revised. ically

-^O The amount is determined using the following formula:
+\circ The amount is determined using the following formula: